 4. Extreme Sports

-If you are into adventure and extreme sports, then visit Outland Adventure Camp in Davao city.
+If you are into adventure and extreme sports, then visit Outland Adventure Camp in Davao City.
 This top tourist destination is known all over the Philippines for its state-of-the-art zipline.
 Outland Adventure camp not only has the best zipline in the Philippines, but it has the fastest and longest zipline in the whole Asian region as well.
 Not enough excitement?
 Davao offers a variety of wake boarding at Deca Wake Park and water rafting activities too.
 After all, the Davao River is among the largest in the Philippines, set to give you an adventure you’d never forget!

-5. The durians
+5. The Durians

 6. Explore Samal Island

 Adrenaline-pumping sports and gorging on delish durians not your thing?
-Take a ferry to Samal – this island is the perfect spot for a tranquil getaway; one that’s made for beach bums who love to lounge around and not do anything.
+Then, take a ferry to Samal – this island is the perfect spot for a tranquil getaway; one that’s made for beach bums who love to lounge around and not do anything.
 (This is supposed to be a holiday after all!)
 So kick back and relax, enjoy the gentle sea breezes, float around in the water, marvel at nature’s sheer beauty, and simply soak in the picturesque sights.
 Just breathe.